 10. Visiting the Azores is affordable.

-With the Euro currently at $1.08 to the U.S. dollar, the Azores is an especially good destination for Americans right now.
-And with four-hour flights from Boston on SATA International, the Azores’ budget airline, what’s stopping you?
+With the Euro currently at $1.16 to the U.S. dollar, the Azores is an especially good destination for Americans right now.
+And with five-hour flights direct from Boston on Azores Airlines – and the option to add a stopover on any trans-Atlantic trip – what’s stopping you?

 Note that we only visited São Miguel, so our experiences are not necessarily representative of the other eight islands that make up the Azores.